Agency Perception and Brain Synchrony: A Hyperscanning Study of Human-Human and Human-AI Interaction: Data Analysis

 In analyzing our fNIRS data, it's essential to recognize the application of the Beer-Lambert law \cite{ferrari2004principles, delpy1997quantification}, which correlates the absorption of light in a medium with the concentration of absorbing substances such as hemoglobin.
-In our study, the device we used has already applied Beer-Lambert's law to the raw data, providing concentrations of both oxygenated and deoxygenated hemoglobin.In our research, we concentrated solely on oxygenated hemoglobin (oxyHb) data, despite having access to both oxyHb and deoxygenated hemoglobin information \cite{hoshi2016hemodynamic, scholkmann2014review}.
-This decision was driven by the direct link between oxyHb and increased neural activity in the brain, aligning with our research goals.
-We aimed to pinpoint active brain regions in response to our experimental conditions \cite{pinti2020present}.
+The Beer-Lambert law provides a fundamental basis for quantifying changes in hemoglobin concentration, crucial for interpreting neural activity measured by fNIRS.
+Our study utilized a device that has already applied the Beer-Lambert law to the raw data, yielding concentrations of both oxygenated (oxyHb) and deoxygenated (deoxyHb) hemoglobin.

-Moreover, the choice to prioritize oxyHb was grounded in established research practices, as oxyHb is a reliable indicator of brain engagement across various cognitive tasks.
-We followed the conventions of many researchers in our field, emphasizing oxyHb as a robust marker of neural activity \cite{yucel2021best, kirilina2012physiological, balconi2019donate, costantini2013studying}.
+While some previous analyses focused solely on oxyHb data \cite{hoshi2016hemodynamic, scholkmann2014review, yucel2021best, kirilina2012physiological, balconi2019donate, costantini2013studying}, we have expanded our investigation to include deoxyHb information as well.
+This decision aligns with standardized procedures highlighted in Yücel et al.'s paper on best practices for fNIRS publications \cite{yucel2021best}.
+Incorporating both oxyHb and deoxyHb data is crucial for providing a comprehensive understanding of neural activity, particularly in scenarios where physiological interferences related to the task may occur.
+For instance, previous research has indicated that individuals may alter their breathing patterns during tasks such as video gaming \cite{tachtsidis2013investigation}.
+By examining both oxyHb and deoxyHb responses, we aim to capture the complete hemodynamic response and provide a more nuanced interpretation of neural activity in response to our experimental conditions \cite{pinti2020present, costantini2013studying}.

-\subsection{Corrupted data removing}
+\subsection{Corrupted Data Removing}

-Out of the initial 50 data samples collected using fNIRS technology, a total of 5 samples were excluded from the subsequent analysis.
-These exclusions were necessitated by various factors, including the presence of noise and excessive movement by the participants, as well as insufficient signal quality.
-As a result, a refined dataset comprising 45 data samples was selected to advance to the subsequent stages of the study, where mathematical and statistical operations were performed.
+Out of the initial 50 data samples collected using fNIRS technology, a total of 5 samples were excluded from further analysis due to various issues.
+One dyadic sessions were excluded due to large portions of missing signal data.
+One session was omitted because a participant withdrew mid-way through the game.
+Additionally, one dataset was excluded due to non-removable artifacts.
+As a result, 45 high-quality data samples were retained for subsequent mathematical and statistical analyses.